martinalebachew/BrenerBot/README.md

 # BrenerBot 🤖

-An easy to use WhatsApp utility bot, written in TypeScript.
+An easy-to-use WhatsApp utility bot, written in TypeScript.
 Designed mainly for group chats!

 > **Warning**